MadhuraBelsare1/card-developer/docs/release-notes/card/card_sandbox.md

       ]
   }
 ```

-### Cardholder Search with Email Only
+### Debit Details v2: Cardholder search using email
-Returns cardholder records using email address only in the request.
+This case retrieves the cardholder information using and email address.

 #### Request
 **HTTP Method:** POST